 NEWS: The Canadian government’s Minister of Transport, the Honourable Omar Alghabra, announced new Interim Orders which bans cruise ships in all Canadian waters until February 28, 2022.

 - Cruise vessels carrying more than 100 people are still prohibited from operating in Canadian waters.

 - Adventure-seeking pleasure craft are still prohibited from entering Arctic waters.

 - Passenger vessels carrying more than 12 people are still prohibited from entering Arctic coastal waters, including Nunatsiavut, Nunavik, and the Labrador Coast.

 Pleasure craft used by local Arctic residents will not be affected by these measures.

-With these prohibitions in place, public health authorities will be able to continue focusing on the most pressing issues, including the vaccine rollout and new COVID-19 variants.
+With these prohibitions to ban cruise ships in place, public health authorities will be able to continue focusing on the most pressing issues, including the vaccine rollout and new COVID-19 variants.